nshvd/dataProviders/README.md

 7.Write an SQL query to find the current date-time.
 8.Write an SQL query to fetch all Orders records from orders table who do not have a comments and shippedDate records in Orders table.
 9. Write an SQL query to fetch all the Employees with officeCode from Offices table.
-10.Write an SQL query to fetch duplicate first name records from an Employee table 11.Write an SQL query to create an empty table named newProductLines with the same structure as productlines table.
+10.Write an SQL query to fetch duplicate first name records from an Employee table.
+11.Write an SQL query to create an empty table named newProductLines with the same structure as productlines table.
 12.Write an SQL query to fetch top n records from products table?
 13.There are products table which contains two columns productName and quantityInStock, you need to find all the products, whose quantity are greater than average quantity i.e. list of above average products.